rosepearson/GeoFabrics/README.md

 GeoFabrics also contains support for downloading all LiDAR tiles within a spectified polygon (catchment region) from OpenTopography.
 This functionality is contained in the lidar_fetch module, and can be used independently of the other geofabrics modules.
 An example of its usage can be found in tests/test_lidar_fetch.

-## import into a conda environment
+## Import into a conda environment
-You can use this package by using pip to install the package and dependencies using the following commands (say in a conda terminal to add it to that environment), where the environment.yml is from the root of this repository.
+You can use this package by using pip to install the package and dependencies using the following commands in a conda terminal to add it to that environment, where you must either specify environment_windows.yml or environment_linux.yml depending on your operating system.
+Each file is located in the root repository folder.
+Sorry there is no macOS support at this stage.

 ```bash
 conda env create -f environment_[windows|linux].yml